 Patricia Bleasdale is running for school director in the Rose Tree Media School District, located in Delaware County.
 She is a registered Republican and works as a management consultant.

-- loving parents, who anxiously commit the care of their children to the district for a majority of each school day, trusting that we will help, not harm, them
+- Loving parents, who anxiously commit the care of their children to the district for the majority of each school day, trusting that we will help, not harm, them

 What are the most important issues facing your district?